-What will be important for our purpose is the way in which this particular aspect of disciplinary homeostasis is related to the compositional semantics of natural kind terms.
-We are used to the idea that natural kinds are the kinds which are the subjects of natural laws--not perhaps eternal, ahistorical, exceptionless laws, but at least explanatorily significant causal generalizations of some sort.
+What is important for our purpose is the way in which this particular aspect of disciplinary homeostasis is related to the compositional semantics of natural kind terms.
+We are used to the idea that natural kinds are the kinds that are the subjects of natural laws-not perhaps eternal, ahistorical, exceptionless laws, but at least explanatorily significant causal generalizations of some sort.
 It is important to note that even this concession to the positivist tradition overstates the connection between natural kinds and laws.
-There are lots of natural kinds whose naturalness is indicated, not their being the subjects of natural laws, but by the fact that reference to them is crucial for the formulation of laws with more specific subject matters.
+The naturalness of many natural kinds is indicated not by their being the subjects of natural laws, but by the fact that reference to them is crucial for the formulation of laws with more specific subject matters.
 Goodman's (1973) contrast between green and grue illustrates this point.
 There are no interesting laws about green things generally, but references to colors like green are important in formulating explanatorily important psychological generalizations.

-More scientifically important examples of the same phenomenon are provided by, e.g., the categories acid, element, ion, and compound in chemistry.
-There are few explanatorily important generalizations which apply to all of the members of any of these categories, but reference to them is central to the formulation of important laws.
-The contribution which recognition of these categories makes to the satisfaction of accommodation demands in chemistry depends on the compositional roles of the terms "acid," "element," "ion," and "compound" in specifying the subject matters of important generalizations.
+More scientifically important examples of the same phenomenon are provided by, for example, the categories acid, element, ion, and compound in chemistry.
+Few explanatorily important generalizations apply to all of the members of any of these categories, but reference to them is central to the formulation of important laws.
+The contribution that recognition of these categories makes to the satisfaction of accommodation demands in chemistry depends on the compositional roles of the terms acid, element, ion, and compound in specifying the subject matters of important generalizations.

-Even when a natural kind exhibits its naturalness by being the subject matter of explanatorily important causal generalizations, the homeostatic contribution which its recognition makes to the satisfaction of accommodation demands in the relevant disciplinary matrix will typically depend to a much greater extent on the compositional role of natural kind terms referring to it.
-The paradigmatic natural kinds (species excepted)--chemical elements--provide a spectacular illustration of this point.
+Even when a natural kind exhibits its naturalness by being the subject matter of explanatorily important causal generalizations, the homeostatic contribution that its recognition makes to the satisfaction of accommodation demands in the relevant disciplinary matrix will typically depend to a great extent on the compositional role of natural kind terms referring to it.
+The paradigmatic natural kinds (species excepted)-chemical elements-provide a spectacular illustration of this point.
 There are, to be sure, laws regarding each of the elements.
 Nevertheless, the overwhelming majority of chemical natural kinds are compounds rather than elements, so the overwhelming majority of chemical laws do not have elements as their subject matter.
-Thus the main contribution which the use of terms referring to elements makes to the satisfaction of accommodation demands in chemistry arises from the use of such terms in formulas for chemical compounds.
+Thus, the main contribution that the use of terms referring to elements makes to the satisfaction of accommodation demands in chemistry arises from the use of such terms in formulas for chemical compounds.